ViBlog/autovalues/autovalue-intro.md

 }
 ```
 ## Half way conclusion
-We had to write and generate 78 lines to create a Java Value Object.
-From those we will have to take care to modify 30% of them if we add or delete a new variable.
+We had to write and generate 78 lines to create a Three Fields Value Object.
+We will have to take care to modify 30% of the code if we add or delete a new variable.
 It's a mistake that can cause problems and are difficult to debug because we tend to slip over those methods without really reading them.

 On a side note, we can create this kind of class easily in kotlin by using a [data class][kotlinDataClass].
 (Parcelable will not be part of the deal though)